mosishon/Redis-Voting-System/README.md

 ### 2. **Get Posts**
    - **Endpoint**: `GET /posts`
    - **Description**: Retrieves all posts, potentially from cache if they have a sufficient number of votes.
+You can filter the posts by the minimum number of votes (`min_vote`) using a query parameter.
+The result is cached based on the `min_vote` value, and the cache will expire if a new vote is added that changes the vote count of the posts, potentially invalidating the current cached results.
+   - **Query Parameter**:
+     - `min_vote`: (Optional) An integer specifying the minimum number of votes a post should have in order to be retrieved.
+If provided, the API will return posts with a `VotesCount` greater than the specified value.
    - **Response**: A list of posts in JSON format.
+If the posts are available in cache (with sufficient votes), they will be fetched directly from Redis.
+Otherwise, the system will retrieve them from the database and filter them based on the `min_vote` value.
+If the cache is used, the response will indicate that the data was fetched from the cache.
+If a new vote changes the vote count of any post, the cache will be invalidated to ensure the results are up to date.

+   - **Example Request**: `GET /posts?min_vote=10`
+   - **Example Response**:
+      ```json
+      {
+          "posts": [
+            {
+              "id": "1234",
+              "title": "Post Title",
+              "content": "Post content here",
+              "votes_count": 15
+            },
+          ],
+          "count": 1,
+          "from_cache": true
+        }
+      ```

 ### 3. **Get Post by ID**
    - **Endpoint**: `GET /post/:post_id`
    - **Description**: Fetches a single post by its unique ID.